enormandeau/snplift/README.md

 # TODO
 - Config file
+  - Add parameters for the filters
 - Test dataset
   - Sister repo on github with 1st chromosomes from Davoud's 2 genmes
+- Validation script
+  - Input files can be found
+  - Scaffold names in old genome are the same as those in the VCF
+  - Scaffolds have unique names in each genomes
 - Doc

+## Testing before publication
 - Run SNPLift on its result to try to get back the original
   - See if you still lose some alignments
   - Check that you recover the original positions

-- Names of the old genome must be the same as those in the VCF
-- Validate that all scaffolds have unique names in each genomes
+## Maybe
 - Check nucleotide distance of genomes using first chromosome

 ## Description